artemowkin/dj-services/README.md

 ## Support

-**This project is no longer supported because the project idea is hopeless**
+**This project is no longer supported because the project idea is hopeless.
+But this project gave me a lot of experience**

 ## Getting Started